Per-Tree Agricultural Intelligence

 Sankhya is crop-agnostic by design.
 It is currently deployed in orchard systems, but the underlying intelligence applies to perennial crops and tree-based agriculture more broadly.
 The architecture is designed to scale across species and regions.

 No. Sankhya provides structured insight and forward-looking guidance, but final decisions remain with the grower.
-The system augments judgment — it does not replace it.
+The system generates zone-level irrigation recommendations (Hold, Mild, Strong, or Emergency bands) and early stress alerts, but all actions require operator approval before execution.

 Every season, intervention, and outcome adds context.
 As historical depth increases, the system becomes better at identifying patterns, reducing uncertainty, and refining recommendations.
 This cumulative learning — not isolated data — forms the core of Sankhya Intelligence.